Learn to deadlift without pain.

 You've probably heard the deadlift coaching cue: ARCH YOUR BACK!
 It's helpful for some people.
 But did you know that it can actually CAUSE back pain?

-I suffered with years of back pain because I was using this cue recklessly.
-I didn't realize that I was OVERDOING this - and that was why I was in constant back pain after deadlifting.
+I suffered with years of back pain because I was using this cue improperly.
+I didn't realize that there was more to protecting my spine than cueing "ARCH YOUR BACK!" -- and that was why I was in constant back pain after deadlifting.

-If one of the tires is misaligned, you can still get to work and back without too many problems.
+If one of the tires is misaligned for a day, you can still drive to work and back without too many problems.

 Thankfully with a car, you can replace the tire and forget about it.

-But when it’s your knee, or your back...that’s harder to fix, costly, and painful.
+But when it’s your knee, or your back...that can be more costly, agonizing, AND harder to resolve.

 If you've ever been injured, then you know that's not something you can leave at the gym.
 Injuries rob you of your attention while you're at work or with your friends and family -- and some even make sure to disturb your sleep.

-"The Deadlift Fix" helps people rapidly learn and self-correct their deadlift...so they eliminate their risk of injury from the very start.
+"The Deadlift Fix" helps people rapidly learn proper form and self-correct their deadlift... so they can eliminate their risk of injury from the very start.

-Unlike other methods, "The Deadlift Fix" is actively DESIGNED to identify potential issues before they manifest as injuries, so that you can stay safe and count on pain-free progress.
+Unlike other methods, "The Deadlift Fix" is actively DESIGNED to expose potential issues before they manifest as injuries, so that you can stay safe and count on pain-free progress.

-It’s designed to stop these problems right from the start, by emphasizing and continually reinforcing the Fundamental Alignments of the deadlift.
+"The Deadlift Fix" stops these problems right from the start, by emphasizing and continually reinforcing the "optimal biomechanics" of the deadlift.

-Once you fully understand the system, it will save you hundreds of hours of trial and error.
-It will actively prevent workout injuries ACROSS the board and save you the trouble of hiring a fancy (and expensive) lifting coach.
+Once you fully understand the program, it will save you hundreds of hours of trial and error.
+It will actively prevent workout injuries ACROSS the board.
+It will save you the trouble of hiring an expensive coach (who might not even understand the deadlift well enough to spot your errors).

 "The Deadlift Fix" makes the fundamentals simple to learn.
 If you can follow the program, you WILL see results.
 If you can follow the program, you WILL know how to self-correct any issues that can lead to injury down the road.